box/developer.box.com/content/guides/authentication/jwt/with-sdk.md

   </Tab>
 </Tabs>

 To use this object in the application it needs to be read from file.
-Most

 <Tabs>
   <Tab title='.Net'>